D-Von Dudley: Producer; Hall of Fame (2016–2023)

 On September 26, a month following his departure from the company, Hughes would return to WWE as a backstage producer.
 While mainly working backstage, Hughes occasionally appeared on WWE television to separate brawls between wrestlers.

 On January 22, 2018, at Raw 25 Years, the Dudley Boyz returned for one night only, by interrupting a fight between Heath Slater & Rhyno and Titus Worldwide, giving a Dudley Death Drop to Heath Slater through a table.
 The Dudley Boyz were inducted into the WWE Hall of Fame Class of 2018.
 In July 2019 during the Raw Reunion, D-Von returned in a one-off appearance to be in the corner of The Revival in a tag team match against The Usos with Rikishi in their corner, in a losing effort.
 On January 19, 2023, D-Von announced on Twitter that he left WWE.

 Sporadic appearance (2024)

 On October 27, 2024, D-Von, as Reverend D-Von, made a special appearance in NXT Champion Trick Williams' diss track video aimed at Ethan Page.
 At NXT 2300 on November 6, Bubba Ray and Williams lost to Page and Ridge Holland in a tag team match.
-After the match, Bubba Ray and Williams put Page through a table that was brought to the ring by D-Von, reuniting the Dudley Boyz in WWE since 2018 in the process.
+After the match, Bubba Ray and Williams put Page through a table that was brought to the ring by D-Von, reuniting the Dudley Boyz for the first time in WWE since 2018 in the process.